typst/typst/docs/guides/guide-for-latex-users.md

   break will be created if this spot would be a natural page break anyways.
 You can also use `[#v(1fr)]` to distribute space on your page.
 It works quite similar to LaTeX's `\vfill`.

+- **Boilerplate for large scale projects.** LaTeX definitions are available in included files.
+This is not the case in Typst, where you'll need your definitions in a file of its own, and manually `import` them into each of your project's `include`d files.
+Alternatively your Typst project can be in one very large file.